-- 1. Meet all Medicaid non-financial requirements; - 2.
-Are currently considered disabled, or would be considered disabled under Social Security Act criteria if not for their current work activities, or for whom a disability determination under SSA criteria is not available due to being aged; - 3.
-Are age 16 or older; - 4.
-Are employed or self-employed, as defined in this policy; - Are within the MWD program resource limits (CMA 001) (Asset transfer evaluations apply to MWD Waiver);
+- 1. Meet all Medicaid non-financial requirements, - 2.
+Are currently considered disabled, or would be considered disabled under Social Security Act criteria if not for their current work activities, or for whom a disability determination under SSA criteria is not required due to being aged (65+); - 3.
+Are age 16 or older, - 4.
+Are employed or self-employed, as defined in this policy, - 5.
+Are within the MWD program resource limits (CMA 001 General Resource Limits) (Asset transfer evaluations apply to MWD Waiver);

-NOTE: Retirement accounts the disabled worker owns are excluded only for MWD eligibility.
+NOTE: Retirement accounts the aged/disabled worker owns are excluded only for MWD eligibility,

-- Have countable income at or below 250% of poverty; NOTE: Waiver of parental deeming and spousal impoverishment rules do not apply to MWD Waiver eligibility. - 7.
-Are not residing in residential medical institutions, and - Pay a monthly cost share fee, which is based on only the disabled worker's income.
-NOTE: MWD clients who attest to being enrolled (client must answer Indian Enrollment questions on Person Details page in CHIMES) in a tribe are exempt from cost share fees.
+6. Have countable income at or below 250% of federal poverty level,

+NOTE: Parental deeming and spousal impoverishment rules do not apply to MWD Waiver eligibility.

+- 7. Are not residing in residential medical institutions, and - 8.
+Pay a monthly cost share fee, which is based on only the aged/disabled worker's income.
+For married individuals see cost share fee information below.

+NOTE: MWD clients who attest to being enrolled in a tribe are exempt from cost share fees.
+(The client must answer Indian Enrollment questions.)